ideas-lab-nus/lab-website/content/post/eplusr-paper/index.md

 > <a href="/publication/pdf/jia2020eplusr.pdf"><i class="fas fa-file-pdf"> </i></a>
 > <i class="ai ai-open-access"></i>

+Building energy simulation (BES) has been widely adopted for the investigation of building environmental and energy performance for different design and retrofit alternatives.
+Data-driven analytics is vital for interpreting and analyzing BES results to reveal trends and provide useful insights.
+However, seamless integration between BES and data-driven analytics current does not exist.

-This paper presents [eplusr](https://cran.r-project.org/package=eplusr), an [R](https://www.r-project.org/) package for conducting data-driven analytics with [EnergyPlus](https://energyplus.net/).
+This paper presents [eplusr](https://cran.r-project.org/package=eplusr), an [R](https://www.r-project.org/) package for conducting data-driven analytics with [EnergyPlus](https://energyplus.net/).The R package is cross-platform and distributed using CRAN (The Comprehensive R Archive Network).
 With a data-centric design philosophy, the proposed framework focuses on better and more seamless integration between BES and data-driven analytics.
 It provides structured inputs/outputs format that can be easily piped into data analytics workflows.
-It also provides an infrastructure to bring portable and reusable [computational environment](https://hub.docker.com/r/hongyuanjia/eplusr) for building energy modeling to facilitate reproducibility research.
+The R package also provides an infrastructure to bring portable and reusable [computational environment](https://hub.docker.com/r/hongyuanjia/eplusr) for building energy modeling to facilitate reproducibility research.